-Download the STIC protocol template.ini file as described in the "Location of STIC Resources" section of this document.
+Download the STIC protocol (or template.ini) file as described in the "Location of STIC Resources" section of this document.
 The STIC configuration file holds configuration settings entered as properties with values that are grouped under descriptive section names, such as [ztp].

-Using any text editor, revise the settings for ZTP automatic updates as shown in the following sample of the template.ini file's [ztp] section.
+Using any text editor, revise the settings for ZTP automatic updates as shown in the following sample of the [ztp] section of the template.ini file.

-To make a property active, do the following:
+First, to make a property value active, do the following: